Titoot/unity-frida-hacks/README.md

 npm i
 ```

-**To print out the methods and fields of the "TakeDamage" class in the "198X" game:**
+**To print out the methods and fields of the a class in a game:**
 ```
-node injector.js 198X.exe enumerator-test.js
+node injector.js <process-name> enumerator-test.js
 ```
-Sample output
+Example output
 ```
 {
     "address": "0xe8733e0",